Resilient-Labs/complex-api-bootcamp/README.md

 # Lyric Generator 🎵

-Simply enter an artist and a song title by them to generate the lyrics and an image of the artist.
+Enter an artist and a song title by them, to generate the lyrics and an image of the artist.

 **Live Demo:** <a href="https://lyric-generator-jenna-nguyen.netlify.app/">Demo</a>